-So what better way to socialise with the locals than by taking a stroll with your pooch?
+So what better way to socialise with the locals than by walking your puppy?
 For one, you get to see some of your friends, and your puppy gets to see and smell all sorts of new and interesting things as well.

 You probably already know that being a good neighbour means being respectful of other people’s property and wellbeing.
 This goes for your canine loved one as well.
-Here are a few helpful tips that will help keep your neighbours happy when you’re out and about with your puppy.
+Here are a few helpful tips that will help keep your neighbours happy on your next puppy walking trip.

 Keep your puppy off private property